vladimiryardan/Taffy-Wiki/So-you-want-to:-Use-an-external-bean-factory-(like-ColdSpring)-to-resolve-dependencies-of-your-resources.md

 	setBeanFactory(beanfactory);
 ```

 If you set a bean factory like this, **and** do not put anything into the `/resources` folder, then Taffy will use the external factory to get your resources, and will assume that all dependency injection has already been taken care of by that framework.
-Learn more about this in [Use an external bean factory (like ColdSpring) to completely manage resources]().
+Learn more about this in [Use an external bean factory (like ColdSpring) to completely manage resources](https://github.com/atuttle/Taffy/wiki/So-you-want-to:-Use-an-external-bean-factory-(like-ColdSpring)-to-completely-manage-resources).

 In this example, however, we're going to put a resource CFC into the `/resources` folder, with a dependency defined, so that Taffy will inject the depended-on bean from ColdSpring.